Learn something new every day More Info... by email

 Southern fried chicken holds an important position in the history of the United States (U.S.).
 During the colonization, many Scottish families settled in the South, bringing their fried chicken recipes and preparation methods with them.
 Then when the African people were brought over as slaves, they introduced new seasonings and spices that created an enriched flavor that quickly became a favorite of all.

 Slaves were permitted to raise chickens and it became their main source of protein.
 Southern fried chicken also travels without refrigeration much better than other meats and served African Americans well during the segregation years when they were not permitted in restaurants.
-Eventually, Southern fried chicken became a tradition for “Sunday dinner” and other celebratory holidays for people of all races and creeds.
+Eventually, the dish became a tradition for “Sunday dinner” and other celebratory holidays for people of all races and creeds.

 Southern fried chicken first appeared in Mary Randolph’s 1828 printing of her “Virginia House-wife”.
 The recipe was a simple one of cutting up a fresh chicken, dredging it with flour, sprinkling with salt and frying until golden in a skillet of hot oil.
-By the early 1900’s, southern fried chicken began appearing in northern U.S. and European cookbooks.
+By the early 1900’s, it began appearing in northern U.S. and European cookbooks.

 Over the years, many variations on coatings have been offered.
 For example, after dredging in flour, dip the chicken in an egg yolk, paprika and red hot pepper sauce; then roll it in breadcrumbs before frying.
 Others prefer dipping the chicken in buttermilk before flouring.
 Another option is to soak the chicken in milk and lemon juice overnight.
 Another popular preference is to inject the chicken with a spicy concoction before frying.